(soo GAM ma dex)

 • Elderly patients: Use caution in elderly patients; reversal time may be delayed.

 • Appropriate use: Use in intensive care (ICU) setting has not been evaluated.
-Not indicated for reversal of neuromuscular-blocking agents other than rocuronium or vecuronium.
+Do not use sugammadex for neuromuscular blockade induced by nonsteroidal neuromuscular blocking agents (eg, succinylcholine or benzylisoquinolinium compounds) or steroidal agents other than rocuronium or vecuronium.

-• Experienced personnel: Must be administered under supervision of experienced anesthetist familiar with its use.
+• Experienced personnel: Must be administered under supervision of experienced health care provider familiar with its use.

 Neuromuscular stimulation (eg, post-tetanic counts [PTC] and train-of-four [TOF]); hemostatic and coagulation parameters in select patients; respiratory function during recovery